F3real/F3real.github.io/content/blockchain_ctf2.md

     }
 ~~~

-Don't forget fallback function so our contract can recieve eth as well as withdraw function.
+Don't forget fallback function so our contract can receive eth as well as withdraw function.

-## Lvl 8 Record Label
+## Lvl 9 Record Label

 ~~~solidity
 pragma solidity 0.4.24;